EVELHO/unbabel/README.md

 #####Sign in button:>
 	* When the user clicks on this button, the login form should be displayed:
-	* *mock up with the login form "username" and "password" labels and boxes and with a "sign in" button.*
+	(mock up with the login form "username" and "password" labels and boxes and with a "sign in" button)
 ######1.
 Username Label - shall be defined with font XXX size XXX color FFXXXX
 ######2.
 Password Label - shall be defined with font XXX size XXX color FFXXXX
 ######3.
 Username shall be defined as a Textfield with font XXX size XXX color FFXXXX, with a placeholder defined as "username"